anquanscan/sec-tools/README.md

 [E-Books-For-CS-Students](https://github.com/SaptarshiSarkar12/E-Books-For-CS-Students): This repository contains some E-books for Computer Science students in categorized manner.
 Hope it will help.
 [api_paths](https://github.com/dewhurstsecurity/api_paths): A list of REST API URL paths for use in blackbox API end-point discovery
 [javax-security-cdi-extension](https://github.com/exabrial/javax-security-cdi-extension): A CDI Portable Extension for Java EE 7 (and maybe 8) that allows you to use @RolesAllowed on CDI Beans and their Methods
 [Knowledgebase](https://github.com/Shenmue-Mods/Knowledgebase): Creating, collecting & preserving knowledge of modding & hacking Shenmue games.
+[f5-agility-labs-firewall](https://github.com/f5devcentral/f5-agility-labs-firewall): F5 Agility Labs for L4-7 Firewall Use Cases